Premium Basement Window Installation

 At Connecticut Cellar Doors we use only Low Emissivity (Low E), Argon gas filled glass for our basement windows and basement window installations.
 Low E is a thin, transparent layer of metal oxide applied to the glass surface.
 In warmer temperatures, Low E helps filter unwanted heat and ultraviolet rays from the sun from entering your basement, thereby keeping your basement cooler.
 In colder temperatures, the Low E coating allows heat rays from the sun to pass through, helping to warm interior temperatures.
 This means that regardless of the outside temperature, climate or season, Low E glass helps reduce the costs needed to heat or cool your home by using the rays from the sun to your advantage.

-Heres what you can expect from a CT Cellar Doors installation
+Heres what you can expect from a Connecticut Cellar Doors installation

 Custom made to fit perfectly

 No-maintenance white vinyl with welded seams

 Easy sliding operation with locks

 One day installations, full site cleanup